The affinely invariant distance correlation: The affinely invariant distance correlation for multivariate normal populations

 where $P_k$ and $Q_k$ are polynomials of degree $k$.
 Therefore, for $q = 1$ and $p$ odd, the distance covariance $\widetilde{\V}^2(X,Y)$ can be expressed in closed form in terms of elementary functions and the $\sin^{-1}(\cdot)$ function.

 The appearance of the generalized hypergeometric functions of matrix argument also yields a useful expression for the affinely invariant distance variance.
-In order to state this result, we shall define for each positive integer $p$ the quantity
+In order to state this result, we shall define for each positive integer $p$ the quantity \begin{corollary} In the setting of Theorem~\ref{th:aidcov}, we have \end{corollary}